FennStatistics/CAMtools_documentation/README.md

 # Administrative panel

-Set up studies – dashboard: We set up an administrative panel to set up and configure CAM studies easily and guarantee highest privacy standards (hosted on university BW-cloud).
+Set up studies – dashboard: We set up an administrative panel to set up and configure CAM studies easily without the need of coding and guarantee highest privacy standards.
+Simply register an account at our webpage <a href="https://drawyourminds.de/" target="_blank">https://drawyourminds.de/</a>.

-# Additional Resources

-Please read the following link: <a href="https://camtools-documentation.readthedocs.io/en/master/Additional%20Resources/" target="_blank">https://camtools-documentation.readthedocs.io/en/master/Additional%20Resources/</a>